In this ever-uncertain world, intervention by our charities is having an impact – daily. To…

 The Company thanks Devon Johnson for spearheading this initiative, the speakers for their time, and the Young Members’ Group, Ray Williams, and Hollis Johnson who supported Devon with the seminar’s organisation and promotion.

-We are looking forward to seeing you in Spring 2022 for our next Intelligence Seminar on Cybersecurity.
+We are looking forward to seeing you in early April 2022 for our next Intelligence Seminar on Cybersecurity.